Gal1997/game-hub/README.md

-Created using nextjs , a video game browsing website Here it is hosted on Vercel : https://game-qws3eb4ie-gal-israelis-projects.vercel.app/
+Created using nextjs , a video game browsing website<br>
+Here it is hosted on Vercel : https://game-hub-git-master-gal-israelis-projects.vercel.app